caltechlibrary/newt/newt-presentation.md

 # Write less code

-> PostgreSQL+PostgREST, a code savings plan
+> PostgreSQL+PostgREST is my code saving plan

+- The SQL runtime is rich in capability
 - Don't need to learn an ORM, we're not limited by an ORM
 - Don't duplicate the SQL models in another language
 - Don't write any middle-ware